 Language lateralization in 4-year-olds in relation to current language status

 This analysis again focused just on 4-year-olds, but this time grouped children according to language status.
 Children with language difficulties at 4 years of age (i.e., the language plateau group and those with persistent SLI) were grouped together for comparison with the 4-year-olds with no language difficulties (those with typical language and late bloomers).
 Results are shown in Table 3.
-There is no significant difference in the proportions with left-, bilateral and right-hemisphere language in these two groups, but on the quantitative laterality index (LI), the difference between the two groups was significant with effect size (Cohen’s d) of 0.76.
-For those with no language difficulties at 4 years, there was a significant bias to left-sided language, t(45) = 3.83, p < .001, whereas for those with language difficulties at 4 years, the mean laterality index did not differ significantly from zero, t(10) = −0.29, p = .779.
+There was a significant difference in the proportions with left-, bilateral and right-hemisphere language in these two groups, though on the quantitative laterality index (LI), the difference between the two groups fell short of significance.
+For those with no language difficulties at 4 years, there was a significant bias to left-sided language, t(45) = 3.80, p < .001, whereas for those with language difficulties at 4 years, the mean laterality index did not differ significantly from zero, t(10) = − 0.20, p = .850.

 |Functional transcranial Doppler ultrasound|